rowcased/rowcased.github.io/alternate_page.md

 #### The Site

 Codewars is a prominent, user-driven website with a highly interactive community, offering thousands of coding challenges on a variety of topics in over 40 supported languages.
 The site borrows from Kendo; using a ‘kyu’ rank system and referring to challenges as ‘kata’.
 Points earned by activity on the site are considered _honor_.
-As increasing levels of honor are acheived, additional site privileges are granted to the user.
+As increasing levels of honor are achieved, additional site privileges are granted to the user.

 #### My involvement

 At first I only solved kata in Python to learn how to code, next I studied C and translated kata into that language, then I studied some additional languages, and then eventually I created several original kata.
-As I earned more honor, I evolved from user to contributor to moderator; in providing maintainance to kata, ranking beta submissions, and guiding new users.
+As I earned more honor, I evolved from user to contributor to moderator; in providing maintenance to kata, ranking beta submissions, and guiding new users.

 ### 1. Coder